quantified-uncertainty/ops/README.md

-This repository contains configs that set up QURI infrastructure.
+This repository contains the configs that describe QURI infrastructure.

+It has two major components: Terraform and Kubernetes.

 # Terraform